-Four proposals are scheduled to be voted on at the Annual Meeting:
+Five proposals are scheduled to be voted on at the Annual Meeting:

-- The election of seven directors to the Board of Directors for a one year term - The ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for fiscal 2021 - The approval on an advisory basis, of the compensation of our named executive officers ("NEOs") - The approval of the 2020 Equity and Incentive Plan persons have voting authority in accordance with their discretion on the matter.
+- The election of seven directors to the Board of Directors for a one-year term - The ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for fiscal 2024 - The approval, on an advisory basis, of the compensation of our named executive officers ("NEOs") - The approval, on an advisory basis, of the frequency of future advisory votes on the compensation of the Company's NEOs - The approval of an amendment to the Company's 2020 Equity Incentive Plan for an additional authorization of shares

 Our Board of Directors is not aware of any other matter that will be presented at the Annual Meeting.
-If any other matter is properly presented at the Annual Meeting, the persons named on your proxy will, in the absence of your instructions to the contrary, vote the shares for which such
+If any other matter is properly presented at the Annual Meeting, the persons named on your proxy will, in the absence of your instructions to the contrary, vote the shares for which such persons have voting authority in accordance with their discretion on the matter.